epicfacedood/CEP-MovieWebsite/README.md

 contains all the html.

 Credit:
-I referred to online materials by Traversy Media and received help from Aloysius.
+I referred to online materials by Traversy Media
 Video Link:
 https://youtu.be/Uj2U2KtpNBo